Tax Saving Techniques

 Charitable Giving - Instead of selling your appreciated long-term securities, donate the stock instead and avoid paying tax on the unrealized gain while still getting a charitable tax deduction for the full fair market value.

 Health Savings Accounts (HSAs) - If you have a high deductible medical plan you can open an HSA and make tax-deductible contributions to your account to pay for medical expenses.
 Unlike flexible spending arrangements (FSAs), the contributions can carry over for medical expenses in future years.

 ROTH IRAs - Contributions to a ROTH IRA are not tax deductible but the qualified distributions, including earnings, are tax-free.

 Municipal Bonds - Interest earned on these types of investments is tax-exempt.

-Retirement Plans - Participate in your employer sponsored retirement plan, especially if there is a matching component.
-You will receive a current tax deduction and the tax-deferred compounding can add up to a large retirement savings.
+Retirement Plans - Participate in your employer-sponsored retirement plan, especially if there is a matching component.
+You will receive a current tax deduction and the tax-deferred compounding can add up to large retirement savings.